MonstrousSoftware/LibGPU/README.md

 Trying to build a Java wrapper for WebGPU.
 October 2024.

+## Modules

+-   triangle    Sample C++ app to render a triangle using webgpu.
+For reference.

 ## Switching between Native WGPU and DAWN
 This turned out to be very easy.
 Just drop the DAWN dll to be linked by the C wrapper and use the header file from Dawn (which